Code-Institute-Submissions/Milestone-Project-154/README.md

 **Footer would not stay at the bottom**
 <br>
-To resolve this I made the footer sticky by using code from the following website.
+To resolve this I made the footer sticky by using code from the first section of the following website.
 <br>
 https://css-tricks.com/couple-takes-sticky-footer/
 <br>